-The Director will present the district's "Bullying Prevention and Intervention Plan" to the School Committee by January, 2019.
-The plan will be reviewed and revised by the district administrative team every two years and such revisions will subsequently be presented to the School Committee.
+The CEO or his/her designee will present the district's "Bullying Prevention and Intervention Plan" to the School Board by January, 2021.
+The plan will be reviewed and revised by the district administrative team every two years and such revisions will subsequently be presented to the School Board.

-The Director and/or his/her designee, will report on the total number of complaints, investigations, verified acts and any trends of bullying, harassment, cyber bullying and/or cyber-harassment district-wide at least annually to the School Board/ PTO Committee.
+The CEO or his/her designee, will report on the total number of complaints, investigations, verified acts and any trends of bullying, harassment, cyber bullying and/or cyber-harassment district-wide at least annually to the School Board/PTO Committee.